OH1KH/cqrlog/compiled/README.md

 Compiled binary versions are released after it seems that biggest bugs are found and fixed.

 ## NOTES:
+ #### NOTE: After upgrading my computer from Fedora39 to Fedora40 I am not able to produce a running QT5 version.
+It compiles ok, but running gives Access violation immediately.
+Until this is resolved, please try with QT6 version or compile CqrlogAlpha form source.

  #### NOTE: Upgrading instructions for using script, manual install or compile from shource can be foud below.
 Just scroll down ...